CBICA/CCL_NMF_Prediction/test/README.md

 ------------
 Test data to replicate CCL-NMF prediction of brain aging subtypes

-!!!
-Please note that initial MRI images were down-sampled to 2mm^3.
+:warning: Please note that initial MRI images were down-sampled to 2mm^3.
 Accordingly, segmentation results and final CCL-NMF estimations are provided only for replication of the prediction script!

 Contents:
 ---------